-Verify that traffic is allowed on the following network ports in all software and hardware firewalls.
+Verify that traffic is allowed on the network ports that follow in all software and hardware firewalls.

-- UDP/67 IP Address Assignment Used by the PXE Server (if using PXE boot). - UDP/69 TFTP Used by the PXE Server (if using PXE boot). - TCP/1494 Citrix Used by the ICA protocol (if using ICA instead of RDP).

-- UDP/1758 Used if the default Multicast is used.
-If the network MTU size is not the default, then the packet size need to be changed on the Multicast Configuration page of the ThinManager Server Configuration Wizard. - TCP/2031 Configuration Used to pass the configuration from the ThinManager server to the ThinManager thin clients. - TCP/2376: Containers: This port is needed to allow an encrypted channel for the terminal to connect to a Container Host to display the Container content. - TCP/3268 Used for LDAP queries targeted at the global catalog. - TCP/3389 RDP Used by the RDP protocol (if using RDP in v2.4.1 or later). - UDP/4011 UEFI Boot Used when the DHCP server is on the ThinManager server or when using the UEFI BIOS to boot. - UDP/4900 TFTP Used for the TFTP download of the firmware. - TCP/5900 Shadowing Used to shadow Terminals.
-This can be changed on the Shadow Configuration page of the ThinManager Server Configuration Wizard. - ICMP Echo Packets (Ping) Used by WinTMC and Enforce Primary. - DHCP Configure as needed.
+Port Protocol Description UDP/67 DHCP - IP Address Assignment Head by the DVC Corner (if using DVC heat) UDP/69 TFTP Used by the PXE Server (if using PXE boot) TCP/1494 Citrix ICA Used by the ICA protocol (if using ICA instead of RDP) UDP/1758 Mulitcast TFTP Used if the default Multicast is enabled.
+If the network MTU size is not the default, then the packet size needs to be changed on the Multicast Configuration page of the ThinManager Server Configuration Wizard.
+TCP/2031 Proprietary - Configuration Used to pass the configuration from the ThinManager Server to the ThinManager thin clients TCP/2376 Docker® Client Communication Needed to allow an encrypted channel for the terminal to connect to a Container Host to display the Container content.
+TCP/3268 LDAP Used for LDAP queries targeted at the global catalog with Active Directory TCP/3389 RDP Used by the Microsoft RDP protocol (if using RDP in v2.4.1 or later) UDP/4011 DHCP Used when the DHCP server is on the ThinManager server or when using the UEFI BIOS to boot.
+UDP/4900 TFTP Used for the TFTP download of the firmware TCP/5900 Proprietary - Shadow Used to shadow Terminals.
+This can be changed on the Shadow Configuration page of the ThinManager Server Configuration Wizard.
+TCP/8443 HTTPS (Optional) Can be configured and used to deliver some modules to thin client after the firmware is delivered.
+If closed, the module falls back to UDP 69 or UDP 4900, depending on the hardware, for module delivery.
+Can be changed in ThinServer.
+ICMP Echo Packets (Ping) ICMP Used by WinTMC and Enforce Primary DHCP DHCP Configure as needed